 MBCA Founder Susan Luckie Reilly celebrated

 MBCA Board of Directors joined other community members and the family of Susan Luckie Reilly to celebrate Susan’s 100th birthday.
 Susan, the founder of the MBCA and a great source of inspiration for today’s desert activists.
-We have posted Susan’s bio on our website with photos of the birthday gathering.
+We have posted Susan’s bio on our website.

 Thanks for taking your time to read this E-Blast and also hopefully acting to express opposition to Soda Mountain Solar Energy – let’s provide encouragement and support for the Supervisors to take a stand on behalf of their constituents and deny this and any future industrial projects proposed for pristine desert areas!
 There are good places for solar panels – on rooftops!/div